OUR TEAM

 emurry@theliteracylab.org

-Emanual Murry is a Program Associate in the Kansas City office.
-Prior to joining The Literacy Lab, Emanual served for a year with AmeriCorps City Year Kansas City where he developed his passion for youth education and serving the community.
+Emanual Murry is a Program Coordinator in the Kansas City Office.
+Prior to joining The Literacy Lab Emanual gave a year of service with AmeriCorps City Year Kansas City where he developed his passion for youth education and serving the community.
+Emanual holds a Bachelor of Arts degree from Westminster College in Fulton Missouri.

 Thomas Oakley